Deprivation

 The Bolton picture

-The IMD ranks every LSOA (Lower Super Output Area, a small administrative geography) in England from 1 (most deprived area) to 32,844 (least deprived area).
+IMD is calculated for small areas (Lower Super Output Areas - LSOAs).
+Every LSOA in England is ranked from most deprived (ranked 1) to least deprived.
 It is common to describe how relatively deprived a small area is by saying whether it falls among the most deprived 10% or 20% of small areas in England (although there is no definitive cut-off at which an area is described as ‘deprived’).

 Explore more